What is Technical Analysis?

-Technical analysis is the study of historical data and chart in order for traders to make better educated trades.
-Please note, past performance is not always a reliable guide to future performance.
+Technical analysis in CFD and Forex trading refers to the study of historical data and charts in order for traders to make better-educated trades.
+It also represents the basis for various automated trading solutions, like trading bots.
+Please note, that past performance is not always a reliable guide to future performance.

 There are 3 basic types of trends: